aosabook/500lines/ocr/ocr.markdown

 a^{(2)}_2 = f(w^{(1)}_{21}x_1 + w^{(1)}_{22}x_2 + b^{(1)}_{2})
 $$

 where $f(.)$ is known as the _activation function_ and $b$ is the _bias_.
 An activation function is the decision-maker for what type of output a node has.
 A bias is an additional node with a fixed output of 1 that may be added to an ANN to improve its accuracy.
-We’ll see more details on both of these in section FIXME (4.4.)
+We’ll see more details on both of these in
+ \aosasecref{sec.ocr.feedforward}.

 This type of network topology is called a feedforward neural network because there are no cycles in the network.
 ANNs with nodes whose outputs feed into their inputs are called recurrent neural networks.
-There are many algorithms that can be applied to train feedforward ANNs; one commonly used algorithm is called Backpropagation.
+There are many algorithms that can be applied to train feedforward ANNs; one commonly used algorithm is called _backpropagation_.
 The OCR system we will implement in this chapter will use backpropagation.

 ### How Do We Use ANNs?
-Like most other ML approaches, the first step for using Backpropagation is to decide how to transform or reduce our problem into one that can be solved by an ANN.
+Like most other ML approaches, the first step for using backpropagation is to decide how to transform or reduce our problem into one that can be solved by an ANN.
 In other words, how can we manipulate our input data so we can feed it into the ANN?
 For the case of our OCR system, we can use the positions of the